Tech Brew Ride Home

 The EU escalated its DSA probe against Meta over child safety failures on Instagram and Facebook.
 OpenAI has effectively abandoned its Stargate JV, China suspended new robotaxi licenses after a Baidu outage, and the Musk v.
 Altman trial kicked off with opening arguments.
 The European Commission issues preliminary DSA findings against Meta, saying Instagram and Facebook fail to prevent under-13 users from accessing the services (Bloomberg) YouTube rolls out Full Multiview Customization to YouTube

-- Intelligent reportMusk V. Altman
+- Intelligent ReportMusk V. Altman

 Published Apr 28, 2026